Perimenopause Sensory Overload: When Everything Feels Too Much

 Two gentle experiments:

 🌙 Key takeaway: When sleep is lighter, your threshold is lower.
-You’re not weaker—you’re underslept.[6,7]
+You’re not weaker.
+You’re underslept.[6,7]

 Stress physiology and startle response changes